-SCOL Project: Signatures of Biological and Environmental Co-Evolution on the Early Earth
+SCOL Project: Signatures of Biological and Environmental Co-evolution on the Early Earth

-Tanja Bosak was born in Croatia and graduated from the Zagreb University with a degree in Geophysics.
-After a summer of research at JPL and a short stint as a meteorologist at the Zagreb Airport, she moved to the California Institute of Technology in Pasadena, where she studied signatures of microbial processes in ancient sedimentary rocks and earned a Ph.D. in Geobiology.
-She spent two years at Harvard as a Microbial Initiative Postdoctoral Fellow, joined the Department of Earth, Atmospheric and Planetary Sciences at MIT in 2007 and is now an associate professor of Geobiology.
-Tanja’s work integrates microbiology, sedimentology and stable isotope geochemistry into experimental geobiology to ask how microbes shape sedimentary rocks, how organisms fossilize and how microbial metabolisms leave biogeochemical patterns in sediments.
-Her lab uses this approach to explore modern biogeochemical and sedimentological processes and interpret the record of life on the Early Earth.
-For this work, and her work with graduate students and undergraduates, Bosak received the Subaru Outstanding Woman in Science award by the Geological Society of America (2007), the Macelwane Medal from the American Geophysical Union (2011), the Edgerton Award for young faculty at MIT (2012) and the Undergraduate Research Opportunities for Undergraduates Mentor of the Year award by MIT (2012).
-Bosak is a fellow of the American Geophysical Union (2011) and one of the subject editors of Geobiology.
+Tanja Bosak was born in Croatia and graduated from Zagreb University with a degree in geophysics.
+After a summer of research at the Jet Propulsion Laboratory, she moved to the California Institute of Technology in Pasadena, where she studied signatures of microbial processes in ancient sedimentary rocks and earned a Ph.D. in geobiology.
+She spent two years at Harvard University as a Microbial Initiative Postdoctoral Fellow, joined the Department of Earth, Atmospheric and Planetary Sciences at the Massachusetts Institute of Technology in 2007 and is now an associate professor of geobiology and the group leader of the Program in Geology, Geochemistry and Geobiology at MIT.